Art and Religion in Nepal

 wants and desires of men and being attached to material values

-2. Unhappiness is caused by selfish cravings
+(illusions of the senses). - Unhappiness is caused by selfish cravings

-3. Selfish cravings can be eliminated by renunciation
+or passions. - Selfish cravings can be eliminated by renunciation

 desires and following the eight-fold path: